Antix-Development/electro/README.md

 > *NOTE:* Your mileage may vary for other IDE's.

 > *NOTE:* Electro is pre configured with two launch configurations, *"Run Electron Main"*, and *"Debug Electron Main"*.

-Electro is also setup to build using Electron-Forge.
+> *NOTE: Electro uses Electron Forge to package and create a zip file for portable distributions.

 The following example shows how to use the core features of Electro and hopefully demonstrates how easy it is to use...